 There are several species of fish that carry the “drum” name, though they are not all members of the same genus.
-The Black Drum and the Red Drum are the two main species and they are both members of the family Sciaenidae.
+The Black Drum and the Red Drum are the two main species of Drum Fish and they are both members of the family Sciaenidae.
 These fish are very large, with some specimens growing upwards of 90 pounds.
 Because these fish are carnivorous they should not be kept with fish that are small enough to be viewed as prey.
 They can, however, get along with other non-aggressive species of similar size.

 Different species of drum come from different areas but they generally inhabit the lower levels of the water column in brackish to saltwater environments.